Learn more about our Advertising Disclosure

 • San Diego has a population roughly 207% higher than Long Beach.
 Relocating to a bigger city brings more people, possibilities, cultural experiences, and higher costs and a faster paced lifestyle.
 Whether that energizes or exhausts you all comes down to what you’re looking for.

-• In the most recent presidential race, both Long Beach and San Diego leaned Democratic.
+• During the last presidential election, both Long Beach and San Diego supported the Democratic candidate.

 • Both Long Beach and San Diego see similar yearly rainfall—Long Beach averages 14 inches, while San Diego gets 12 inches.

-• San Diego is safer than Long Beach, boasting a lower crime index of 39.83 compared to 58.58.
+• San Diego posts a lower crime rate than Long Beach, with a crime index of 39.83 compared to Long Beach’s 58.58.

 Things to do in San Diego